a Jewish presence in the City of St. Louis

 CRC has responded in a variety of ways to help those affected by recent natural and human-caused disasters.
 Whether the needs are monetary, goods, or spiritual, our community stands ready to assist if there is another time when people need our help.

-Most recently, we responded to the 2011 Joplin Tornado by collecting donations from CRC members and the broader Jewish community.
+In 2011 we responded to the Joplin Tornado by collecting donations from CRC members and the broader Jewish community.
 More than 75 volunteers worked to sort, fold, and box donations by category – ready-to-eat nonperishable food, pet food, toiletries, and clothes of every size.
 Over the next two days, CRC members, staff and volunteers drove ten large vehicles (SUVs, pick-up trucks and vans) and one U-Haul truck full of donations to several sites in and around Joplin with the means to distribute them to those in need.

 In January 2010, CRC members responded to the devastating Haiti earthquake with a "Hearts for Haiti" fundraising concert and CD that raised more than $7,300 in one night for relief and rebuilding efforts.
 A cadre of CRC talent entertained a crowd of 300 attendees, including dozens of volunteers who worked before, during and after the concert to make the event a success.
 This program was planned in just 10 days, to get the donations to Haiti as quickly as possible.
 We divided the money raised between two organizations, American Jewish World Service and Meds & Food for Kids, which had pre-existing operations in the area affected by the earthquake.